alexjvr1/R.temp/mtDNA_LabBook.md

 Draw a haplotype network of the combined datasets using TCS
 ```
 Input for TCS:
-Need Nexus file which can be obtained from dnaSP.
-Export as Nexus (Options Nexus old version, CR+LF(PC))
-    - Have to manually delete all the returns from the file.
-I haven't yet figured out how to get the correct file format.
+Need Phylip or nexus file for the input.
+Convert fasta file with PGDspider.
     - TCS is very finicky with it's input format.

+    - TCS is affected by missing data, so be sure to exclude all missing data from the input file!

 Final file for COXI (full dataset): 11_COX1_CH_SE_Vences_full_20150619.nex (this already has the nord12 & mjos07 samples deleted, and has samples after rusc06 - samples after rusc06 were omitted in many of the COX1 files)
 And the graph is saved under the same name.